mengziyi64/SMEM/README.md

 [[pdf]](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-45-14-3897)  [[data (One Drive)]](https://1drv.ms/u/s!Au_cHqZBKiu2gYEx13twAfSXQz7T-A?e=nigUp7)  [[data (Baidu Drive pw:drnu)]](https://pan.baidu.com/s/1Irf7U4oOjt6kDjB3G-zwQg)

 ## Overviewer
 This source code provides a end-to-end DNN for the reconstruction of multisprctral endomicroscopy images captured by a snapshot compressiver imager.
 This snapshot compressiver imager is based on [SD-CASSI](https://www.osapublishing.org/ao/abstract.cfm?uri=ao-47-10-B44) prototype system, in which 3D spectral cubes can be recovered from captured 2D compressive measurements by optimazation algorithms or DNNs.
 The real cuptured data has been included in this repository.
+In addition, the code includes two optimization iterition algorthms [ADMM-TV](https://ieeexplore.ieee.org/abstract/document/7532817) and [TwIST](https://ieeexplore.ieee.org/abstract/document/4358846), in which ADMM-TV can provide similar results to GAP-TV appeared in paper .

 ## Results
 <p align="center">